International Society for Heart Research

 The International Society for Heart Research began as an "International Study Group for Research in Cardiac Metabolism" in Dubrovnik in 1968; at the 1976 World Congress in Tokyo, it adopted the name "International Society for Heart Research".
-It currently has over 3,000 members and comprises 7 international Sections (Australasian, Chinese, European, Indian, Japanese, Latin American and North American).
-The president for the 2016 to 2019 term was Elizabeth Murphy, an NIH scientist.
+It currently has over 3,000 members and comprises 8 international Sections (Australasian, South-East Asian, Chinese, European, Indian, Japanese, Latin American and North American).
+The current president is Dr. Yoshihiko Saito Nara.